-Welcome Churches is a registered charity (1177344) which exists to equip the UK Church to welcome and integrate refugees and asylum seekers into their communities.
+Welcome Churches is a registered charity (1177344) which exists to equip the UK Church to welcome and integrate refugees, asylum seekers and other migrants into their communities.
 Our vision is for every refugee to be welcomed by the local church.
-That means we partner with local churches across the UK; training and supporting them to connecting with those seeking refuge within their community.
+That means we partner with local churches across the UK; training and supporting them in connecting with those seeking refuge within their community.

 Welcome Churches collects, processes and stores personal data when you interact with us.

 Information may be collected in person, over the phone, through our websites, social media, email or from something you’ve posted to us.

 This can include:

 - Email address